T of C

 Marked tablature for Rui He Xian 3

 The term "cipai" refers to patterns that follow the structure of earlier poems that are believed to have been set to earlier melodies.
 It is generally thought that the original melodies were already lost by the time ci poems became popular during the Song dynasty (960–1279).
 However, the way Huang Tingjian condensed Ouyang Xiu's lyrics so that they fit this ci pattern might suggest that perhaps in this case Huang Tingjian was inspired into reframing Ouyang's work for use with an existing or hoped for song melody.
 If at that time there was a custom of singing ci songs (whether or not the original melody still existed), none of these melodies is known to have survived.
 Likewise, there is no evidence to suggest that the melody given with the lyrics here dates back to any Song dynasty settings for poems in the Rui He Xian poetic form.
+On the other hand, neither is there evidence to prove that a form of this melody does not.

 As for Ouyang Xiu's 醉翁亭記 Record of the Old Toper's Pavilion, it opens as follows (original):